BICENTENNIAL TRIBUTE

 B(admiringly): The gallante!

-The elephant turns his great head towards S and calmy approaches, the monkeys persist in their looting, despite it no longer being strictly necessary
+The elephant turns his great head towards PBS and calmly approaches, the drunken monkeys persist in their looting, despite it no longer being strictly necessary

-Il Colosso gently stretches out his trunk towards S - S holds his ground
+Il Colosso gently stretches out his trunk towards PBS - PBS holds his ground

-B: I must say Shelley - you don't want courage
+B: I must say, Shelley - you don't want courage (to self: he hardly confuses him for a She-creature?!)

-OS: His trunk - why, he is searching your pockets, signore Shelley
+OS: Ohh! - mind his trunk - he is reaching for your pockets, signore Shelley

-S: Zounds, this is quite the burlesque (B snickers) - oh, I do believe he is searching for remnants of my 'pane verde' - here, my notorious renegado (proffers crumbs)
+PBS: Zounds, this is quite the burlesque! - oh, I do believe he is searching for remnants of ‘ my pane verde' (proffers crumbs) - here, my notorious renegado (gently pats trunk) - why, (to B) - up close, he is not at all grotesque

-H: Come Spoonelli - with your help Mr. Shelley - we shall lead him down what remains of the marble stairs if we are to save him from slaughter by the Austrians
+H: You have it my Lord - now, with your help Mr. Shelley, we must lead him down what remains of the marble stairs if we are to save him from slaughter by the Austrians

 The elephant placidly follows, curling his trunk around Shelley's arm - B is much moved

-B: Why, the snake and the elephant - who'd imagine they'd be pipkins of the same pottery?
+B: Why, the Snake and the Elephant - who'd suppose they'd be pipkins of the same pottery?

-OS: No, signore Shelley - he is the property of the police
+OS: Ah, non, Signore Shelley - he has caused stupendous criminal damage and wasted an arsenal of gunpowder - non, Il Colosso is the property of the police

 *